kiranbakale/AMI-Readme/docs/environment_upgrades.md

 ## OS Upgrades

 OS version upgrades should be handled directly and follow the standard process for each OS.
+Refer to the OS's docs for more info.

-The Toolkit doesn't handle this for you as they typically involve inputs and require restarts.
+The Toolkit can't handle OS upgrades for you as they typically involve inputs and require restarts.

-:warning:&nbsp; On Cloud Providers, changing the machine image should be avoided as this is treated as the base disk and will trigger a full rebuild and lead to data loss.
+:warning:&nbsp; On Cloud Providers, changing the machine image in Terraform **must be avoided** as this is treated as the base disk and will trigger a full rebuild and lead to data loss.